 Blend until the mixture is a smooth, even texture.

-Lastly, scoop the batter into a lined muffin pan.
+Lastly, scoop the batter into a lined muffin pan, making 12 muffins.
 I love using silicone muffin liners.

-Place in the oven and bake at 350 degrees for 20 minutes.
-When they’re done, the muffins should have a golden color and be slightly under-baked.
+Place the muffins in the oven and bake at 350 degrees for 18-20 minutes.
+When they're done, the muffins should have a golden color and be slightly under-baked.
 (Trust me - they're best with a bit of a gooey top!)

 More Paleo Cassava Muffin Recipes

 Cassava flour is one of my favorite Paleo baking flours.
 For more cassava flour muffin recipes, check out these reader favorites: